Find-Friends-Team/find-friends-team/pikidex.md

 ## Roadmap

 Here you can find features, which we want to add to app in (near) future:
-- share your progress: generate some nice image,
 - the number of pikmin with each color and/or decor,
-- new icons.
+- new icons,
+- track alphabet letters.

 ## Contact
 If you find an inaccuracy, or you have any suggestions, kindly feel free to [send us a word](mailto:pikidex@find-friends-team.ru).